antixenoinitiative/axiwiki/advanced-combat-guide.md

 Being outside of the orbit envelope may cost extra rounds from the Gauss cannons due to damage drop off and a waste of heat sinks will occur.
 Firing outside the engagement envelope is ill advised.

 # Thargoid Sleep Mode
--The interceptor will enter a sleep mode after a destruction of a heart and the commander maintains his ships heat below 15%.
+- The interceptor will enter a sleep mode after a destruction of a heart and the commander maintains his ships heat below ~20%.

--The sleep mode will prevent the interceptor from launching its caustic missiles allowing the commander to completely avoid that stage of interceptor combat.
+- Uninterrupted, the sleep mode will prevent the interceptor from launching its caustic missiles allowing the commander to completely avoid that stage of interceptor combat.

--The sleep mode will also prevent the activation of the interceptors shut down field removing the need for a shut down field neutralizer and also removing the need from having to have flight assist off and boost away from the interceptor while shut down.
+- The sleep mode will also prevent the activation of the interceptors shut down field removing the need for a shut down field neutralizer and also removing the need from having to have flight assist off and boost away from the interceptor while shut down.
 Also having to prevent from having to boost outside the 10K max effective range of the shut down field which many ships will not achieve.

--The window the interceptor will be in sleep mode lasts approximately 30 seconds.
+- The window the interceptor will be in sleep mode lasts approximately 30-40 seconds.

+> Learn more about [Special Attack Avoidance](/en/mechanic-bypass) during Interceptor combat.
+{.is-info}

--This is why the importance of the thermal vent beam laser comes into play allowing a ship to maintain 0% ship heat without the need of using heat sinks preventing unnecessary synthesis of further heat sinks.
+This is why the importance of the thermal vent beam laser comes into play; allowing a ship to maintain <20% ship heat without the need of using heat sinks preventing unnecessary synthesis of further heat sinks.
+Mind this only applied when not firing other weapons that strain your distributor at the same time.

 `CREDITS